 - keeping a copy of your medications with you

-- teaching children how to call for help
+- teaching your children how to call for help

-If one is available, knowing the address of the hospital in your area with a designated stroke center is helpful.
+Knowing the address of the hospital in your area that has a designated stroke center, if one with a center is available, is helpful.

 Having a stroke increases your risk for another one.
 The best treatment for a stroke is prevention.

 You can take steps to minimize your risk factors for having a stroke by:

 - eating more seafood instead of red meat and poultry